relinquish 音标拼音: [rɪl'ɪŋkwɪʃ] [ril'ɪŋkwɪʃ]

 RELINQUISH | English meaning - Cambridge Dictionary RELINQUISH definition: 1 to give up something such as a responsibility or claim: 2 to unwillingly stop holding or… Learn more

-RELINQUISH Definition Meaning | Dictionary. com Relinquish definition: to renounce or surrender (a possession, right, etc ) See examples of RELINQUISH used in a sentence
+RELINQUISH Definition Meaning | Dictionary. com RELINQUISH definition: to renounce or surrender (a possession, right, etc ) See examples of relinquish used in a sentence

 RELINQUISH definition and meaning | Collins English Dictionary If you relinquish something such as power or control, you give it up He does not intend to relinquish power